 What is Black Opal?

-What is Black Opal is a question I am often asked by many people living outside of Australia.
-So before I begin my article about the Black Opal Stone, can I ask you if you are familiar with the Black Opal?
-If you could leave a comment and let me know if you have any knowledge about the Black Opal and from which country you are from, that would be fantastic.
-Thank you!!!
+What is Black Opal is a question I am often asked by many people, especially those living outside of Australia.
+So before I begin, may I ask if you know what is Black Opal Stone, and are you familiar with Black Opal?
+If you could leave a comment and let me know below that would be great.
+Also if you could let me know from which country you are from, that would be awesome!!!

-Now if you happen to purchase an Opal through our website, or any other website for that matter, write down the measurements and remember this: Palaeontologists estimate that it takes approximately 5-6 million years for a 1 cm thick opal vein to mature.
-So, how ancient is your opal?
+Now if you happen to purchase an Opal through our website, or you currently own a solid Opal, jot down the measurements and remember this: Palaeontologists estimate that it takes approximately 5-6 million years for a 1 cm thick Opal vein to mature.
+WOW, just imagine how ancient your Opal could be.

 What is Black Opal?